hwayne/learntla-v2/docs/beginner/constants.rst

 Summary
 ===========

-.. [constant] This is different from how we use constant in programming languages, as well as other specification languages.
+.. [#footnote-constant] This is different from how we use constant in programming languages, as well as other specification languages.
 AFAICT it's an idiosyncracy of TLA+.
 Constants as in "values that never change" are just 0-arity operators.